-Q&A: How does power-sharing work in Northern Ireland?
+How does Northern Ireland's power-sharing government work?

 How well has it worked?

 The assembly has endured but it has also been suspended a number of times.
-The longest period was between 2002 and 2007, during which time Northern Ireland was run once more from London.
+The longest suspension was between 2002 and 2007, during which time Northern Ireland was run once more from London.

-Devolution was restored when the DUP and Sinn Féin signed the St Andrews Agreement.

-However, relations between the two main parties broke down again in 2017, and the job of running Northern Ireland was left to civil servants at Stormont for three years.

-The assembly and the ruling executive were restored in January 2020, following the New Decade New Approach (NDNA) agreement
+Relations between the two main parties broke down again in 2017, and the assembly and ruling executive were not restored until January 2020.

-This included plans - long wished-for by nationalists - for the promotion of both the Irish language and Ulster-Scots.
+In February this year the DUP's Paul Givan resigned as first minister, in protest at the Northern Ireland Protocol.

 This is the section of the UK's Brexit deal with the EU which keeps Northern Ireland aligned with the European single market, and protects the movement of goods across the border with the Irish Republic.